nplrkn/alsoran/documentation/planning/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
-- Regression test that avoids the need to run free5GC
+- Regression test integration covering same ground as live test with free5GC
 - impl<T> InterfaceProvider for NgapGnb<T> should just be impl for T?
 - move to consistent message logging
 - commonize F1apHandler and NgapHandler